Fish sauce: Vietnam

 The variety from Vietnam is called nước mắm.
 There are two areas in Vietnam that are most famous for producing fish sauce: Phú Quốc and Phan Thiết.

-Fish sauce has a 300 year history dating back to the Champa kingdom of the Cham people.
-The birthplace of fish sauce is believed to be from Phan Thiết.
-Phan Thiết can be identified with Vietnamese fish sauce.
+Fish sauce has a 300-year history dating back to the Champa kingdom of the Cham people.
+Phan Thiết can be identified with the birthplace of Vietnamese fish sauce.
 Before 1693, Phan Thiết was a territory of Champa.
-The Vietnamese arrived in the area and commercialized the fish sauce by keeping it in barrels and selling throughout the country.
+The Vietnamese occupied the area in 1693 and commercialized the fish sauce by keeping it in barrels and selling throughout the country.
 This business was popularized by Trần Gia Hòa who was born in 1872.
 There is a fish sauce museum in Phan Thiết.
 Popular brands in the US include Mega Chef, Red Boat, 3 Crabs, Golden Boy, and Hòn Phan Thiết.

 Vietnamese fish sauces are made with anchovies, mackerel, scabbard fish, and salt.
 High mercury concentration can be found in larger fish, especially in predator fish like scabbard fish.
 They do not have any additives like sugar, hydrolyzed protein, or preservatives.
 Vietnamese prefer sauces without a strong smell, and transparent with a deep golden amber color.
 "First press" fish sauce, meaning the sauce is bottled from the first time the fermenting barrels are drained, also indicates quality.
-Lastly, when measuring the nitrogen level of fish sauces (N), most fish sauce on the market falls within the mid 20N range.
-Anything over 30N is considered high-grade, and 40N is optimal.
+Lastly, when measuring the nitrogen level of fish sauces (°N, or grams of nitrogen per liter), most fish sauce on the market falls within the mid 20°N range.
+Anything over 30°N is considered high-grade, and 40°N is optimal.

 Nước chấm is a Vietnamese prepared fish-based condiment (also referred to as a "sauce") that is savory, lightly sweet and salty tasting, and can be sour and spicy if lime and chili peppers are added.
 The main components are fish sauce, water, and sugar.